-Your son or daughter is about to complete a major milestone, graduating from a school.
+Your son or daughter is about to complete a significant milestone, graduating from a school.
 This is a big event no matter what the age, and worthy of a celebration.
 Here are the things you need to think about before you plan this special graduation party.

-Work Out Your Budget and Guest List
+Work out Your Budget and Guest List

-Before you make any other decisions, you'll need to figure out how much you can afford to spend for this party.
+Before you make any other decisions, you'll need to figure out how much you can afford to spend on this party.
 To do that, you'll want to make some decisions about your guest list and how big or small you would like your ideal party to be.
 Will it be the entire graduating class?
 Will it be a more intimate family party?
 Once you have those decisions made, you can work out all of the other details.

 Decide Where to Hold Your Party